I'm a member

 1. Vertical-Banded Gastroplasty (CPT code 43842)

-Vertical-banded gastroplasty was formerly one of the most common gastric restrictive procedures performed in the United States, but has now been essentially replaced by other restrictive procedures due to high rates of revisions and reoperations.
+Vertical-banded gastroplasty was formerly one of the most common gastric restrictive procedures performed in the United States, but has now been replaced by other restrictive procedures due to high rates of revisions and reoperations.
 In this procedure, the stomach is segmented along its vertical axis.
 To create a durable reinforced and rate-limiting stoma at the distal end of the pouch, a plug of stomach is removed, and a propylene collar is placed through this hole and then stapled to itself.
 Because the normal flow of food is preserved, metabolic complications are uncommon.
 Complications include esophageal reflux, dilation, or obstruction of the stoma, with the latter two requiring reoperation.
 Dilation of the stoma is a common reason for weight regain.
 Vertical-banded gastroplasty may be performed using an open or laparoscopic approach.

 2. Adjustable Gastric Banding (CPT code 43770—laparoscopy, surgical, gastric restrictive procedure; placement of adjustable gastric restrictive device [e.g., gastric band and subcutaneous port components])

 Adjustable gastric banding involves placing a gastric band around the exterior of the stomach.
-The band is attached to a reservoir that is implanted subcutaneously in the rectus sheath.
+The band is attached to a reservoir implanted subcutaneously in the rectus sheath.
 Injecting the reservoir with saline will alter the diameter of the gastric band; therefore, the rate-limiting stoma in the stomach can be progressively narrowed to induce greater weight loss, or expanded if complications develop.
 Because the stomach is not entered, the surgery and any revisions, if necessary, are relatively simple.